AliHamzaKhanTareen/AliHamzaKhanTareen/README.md

-# Hi there! 👋 I'm Ali Hamza Khan
+# Hi there! 👋

+I'm Ali Hamza Khan.
 I'm a junior web developer passionate about building web applications and learning new technologies.

 ## 🚀 Skills